FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Turn the stripe key into an environment variable
+- Write an integration test for the "isPaymentSuccessful" endpoint in orders
 - Add the total before and with the "Place your order and pay" button;
 - Create the successful and cancelled payment pages (their receive the orderId as a parameter in the url)
 - Create a utils function for a more readable product name in stripe